 It may or may not be accompanied by an infection of the hair follicle, or razor bumps which vary in size.
 While ingrown hair most commonly appears in areas where the skin is shaved viz beard, legs, pubic region, it can appear anywhere on the body.

 Ingrown hairs are more common among people with very curly hair.
-Most ingrown hairs occur in the beard area and ingrown hairs are very common in people of colour
+Most ingrown hairs occur in the beard area and ingrown hairs are very common in darker skin types.

 The most common symptom of an ingrown hair is inflammation of the skin, followed by pus formation.
 However, each individual may experience symptoms differently.
-The symptoms of an ingrown hair may resemble other skin conditions.
-Always consult your doctor for a diagnosis.
+The symptoms of an ingrown hair may resemble other skin conditions such as bad breakouts or even Acne.

 When needed, treatment may include:

-- Use a moisturizer to soften the beard/ hair before shaving or shave after showering to make shaving easier
+Use a moisturiser to soften the beard/ hair before shaving or shave after showering to make shaving easier